-- 2010 results for English and mathematics combined for the 49 schools that took SATs increased by 1 percentage point from 2009 to 71% - 2010 results for pupils making two levels of progress between Key Stage 1 and Key Stage 2 in English increased by two percentage points to 85% and in mathematics remained at 82%.
-The result for progress in English was particularly pleasing because it was one percentage point above the national average - In 2010 in Key Stage 2 the Teacher Assessments which were carried out by all schools showed that improvements were made at levels 4 5.
+- 2010 results for English and mathematics combined for the 49 schools that took SATs increased by 1 percentage point from 2009 to 71%. - 2010 results for pupils making two levels of progress between Key Stage 1 and Key Stage 2 in English increased by two percentage points to 85% and in mathematics remained at 82%.
+The result for progress in English was particularly pleasing because it was one percentage point above the national average. - In 2010 in KS2 the Teacher Assessments which were carried out by all schools showed that improvements were made at level 4 and level 5. - In each of the 11 schools involved in development activity to increase the proportion of pupils making two levels of progress between Key Stage 1 and 2 in either English or mathematics standards were raised successfully as a result of their work.